Address Autocomplete | What It Is & How to Use It

 With the growing demand for data quality, Address autocomplete software that relies exclusively on the USPS address database is no longer sufficient.
 The best address validation in the United States starts with a reliable address database and also includes addresses from additional RELIABLE data sources in order to provide a more comprehensive dataset.

-Smarty's US database is compiled from only authoritative soures, has 193+ million addresses, and is also offered as a comprehensive US address list.
+Smarty's US database is compiled from only authoritative sources, has 193+ million addresses, and is also offered as a comprehensive US address list.
 Address lists by state are also available.

-Really, just stay away from autocomplete address API providers that use crowd-sourcing for address data, as it is prone to error.
+Really, just stay away from autocomplete address API providers that use crowd sourcing for address data, as it's' prone to error.